cloudquery/cloudquery/website/pages/blog/introducing-the-gandi-source-plugin.md

 ## Make sure all your LiveDNS domains have automatic snapshots

-Automatic snapshots is a Gandi LiveDNS feature to ensure you always have a back up to a previous state of the domain configuration.
-With the following query it's possible to list any domains you manage but which don't have automatic snapshots enabled for some reason.
+Automatic snapshots is a Gandi LiveDNS feature to ensure you always have a backup to a previous state of the domain configuration.
+With the following query it's possible to list any domains you manage, but which don't have automatic snapshots enabled for some reason.

 ```sql
 select d.fqdn from gandi_livedns_domains d left join gandi_livedns_snapshots s on s.fqdn=d.fqdn and s.automatic where s.fqdn is null;